pqrs/l5b-crud/README.md

 ## Include a menu item

-A file named _sidebar-examples.blade.php_ is created in the folder _/resources/views/backend/includes_.
+A file named _sidebar-examples.blade.php_ is created in the folder _/resources/views/backend/example/includes_.
 It contains the html code for a menu item to access your recently created views.
 You can show it in your sidebar by including the following line in _/resources/views/backend/includes/sidebar.blade.php_ wherever you want it to appear:

 ```
-    @include('backend.includes.sidebar-examples')
+    @include('backend.example.includes.sidebar-examples')
 ```

 ## Strings